Skip to content

 A New Generation

-Today, the house is led by Albert’s great-great-grandson, Victor Besnard.
-While the focus is now on ready-to-wear and made-to-measure tailoring, the founding principles remain unchanged: quality, design, and craftsmanship.
+Today, Albert’s great-great-grandson, Victor Besnard, leads the house.
+Though the focus is now on ready-to-wear and made-to-measure tailoring, the founding principles remain unchanged: quality, design, and craftsmanship.

-The collection is designed entirely in-house and produced with small, family-run workshops, where artisans with decades of experience uphold the highest standards of their craft.
+Each collection is designed in-house and produced in small, family-run workshops where artisans with decades of experience uphold the highest standards of their craft.